Liberty Lake, Washington

 Liberty Lake is a city in Spokane County, Washington, United States, located adjacent to the eponymous lake.
-Located just over a mile (about 2 km) west of the Washington–Idaho border, Liberty Lake is both a suburb of Spokane, Washington and a bedroom community to Coeur d'Alene, Idaho.
+Located just over a mile (about 2 km) west of the Washington–Idaho border, Liberty Lake is both a suburb of Spokane, Washington, and a bedroom community to Coeur d'Alene, Idaho.
 The population was 12,003 at the 2020 census, and was estimated at 13,353 in 2024.

-Liberty Lake was named after a pioneer who settled near the lake, Etienne Edward Laliberte, later he changed his name to Steve Liberty.
+Liberty Lake was named after a pioneer who settled near the lake, Etienne Edward Laliberte (anglicized as Steve Liberty).
 The town was previously called Arturdee.